-You must repay any money you owe the Council from a previous tenancy; such as rent or service charge arrears, the cost of repairing deliberate damage and any Court costs.
-If you do not keep to your repayment plan, we may go to court to seek possession of your home for breaking this agreement.
+You must repay any money you owe the council from a previous tenancy; such as rent or service charge arrears, the cost of repairing deliberate damage and any Court costs.
+If

 2.6 Other Charges

 In addition to the Rent and Service Charges, you must also pay other outgoings connected to your home to your respective supplier, including water charges, gas, electric, Council Tax and other costs for which you are responsible.
 This includes metered and billed charges.